 The information in our free books, CDs and DVDs may surprise you!
-View a list of our free instant download reports and books about car accidents, medical malpractice, disability, and more...
+View a list of our free instant download reports and books about car accidents, worker's compensation, disability insurance appeals, and more...

-BenGlassLaw is dedicated to educating Virginians with personal injury, long-term disability, and medical malpractice cases so they can hire an attorney with confidence.
+BenGlassLaw is dedicated to educating Virginians about personal injury, long-term disability, and insurance appeals cases so they can hire an attorney with confidence.
 We believe in "giving away" our legal knowledge, enabling people to make the best choices for their case.

-Before you talk to an adjuster or sign any forms, browse our library of FREE books and articles about personal injury, long-term disability, and medical malpractice cases.
+Before you talk to an adjuster or sign any forms, browse our library of FREE books and articles about personal injury, long-term disability, and insurance appeals claims.

 Answers to the Top 5 Questions About Car Accident Cases in Virginia

 - "Is it possible to settle my own case if I was not injured and there was only property damage?"

 Yes, and we've published a report you can download for free.
 But the truth is that you should still speak to an attorney about your case, especially if you've been injured in an accident.